eduqg/LifeToRemind/README.md

 ## Become a Life to Remind Developer

 To contribute to the project check the open issues.
-If what you want to improve or the problem you encounter is not already listed, create a new issue with a description of the problem.
+If what you want to improve or the problem you found is not already listed, create a new issue with a description of the problem.
 To contribute to the project send a Pull Request to the repository, it will be evaluated later.

 Step 1 - Make a copy of the repository by clicking on the Fork tab.